Maintains citations and abstracts for journal articles, books, and dissertations in psychology about human behavior from 1879 to the present.

 Indexes citations to journal articles, book chapters, dissertations, and conference proceedings in the field of sociology and related disciplines in the social and behavioral sciences.

 Symptom Media is an online mental health education and training film library.
 These DSM 5 and ICD guided films offer guideposts to better understand what a particular mental health diagnosis looks like.
+Closed captions are available.

 Maintains citation searching for high impact research journals in the arts and humanities, social sciences, and sciences.